849625800/849625800.github.io/_posts/2024-03-06-Chatbot-with-AWSsagemaker.md

 The response only contains emojis, which is exactly what we need.

-By now, the Llama2 7B model has perfectly in service.
-We can design a website to send post request to the api and start chatting!
+By now, the Llama2 7B model is perfectly in service.
+We can design a website to send post requests to the API and start chatting!

 ## Debug Experiences
 It is worth knowing that the default running environment of the lambda function in AWS is not working in this project because of the version of boto3 package.
 We have to deploy a layer and attach it to the lambda function.
 The layer package and the lambda function will be uploaded to the github repository.
-Fell free to download them and play around.
+Feel free to download them and play around.
 [Github_repo](https://github.com/yu-jinh/AWS_chatbot)

 Now let's deploy a lambda layer given those files.

-- Open the `layers` page in the right tool bar, and click `create layer`.
+- Open the `layers` page in the right toolbar, and click `create layer`.

 ![img](/assets/post_img/2024-03-06-Chatbot-with-AWSsagemaker/aws_layer.png){: .align-center}